course-details-portlet

 Further on evaluation

 The final grade is based on an overall evaluation of the portfolio, which consists of work that is carried out, documented and digitally submitted during the term.
-Course topics that fit naturally together will be "grouped" together as course modules, and there will be at least one portfolio submission for each such module.
-More information about the portfolio will be provided at the start of the semester.
+Course topics that fit naturally together will be "grouped" together as course modules.
+Compulsory work must be completed and approved in order to be able to submit the portfolio.
+More information about the compulsory work portfolio will be provided at the start of the semester.

 The re-sit exam is an oral exam in August the following year.